 Discover the Calanques National Park: A hiker's dream near Marseille

-In the south of France, there is a place that combines views like the Norwegian fjords, a pleasant Mediterranean climate and French cuisine.
+In the south of France, there is a place that combines views like the Norwegian fjords, a pleasant Mediterranean climate, and French cuisine.
 Sound too good to be true?
-The fact that it takes less than an hour to get there by bus from the centre of Marseille makes it even better!
+The fact that it takes less than an hour to get there by bus from the center of Marseille makes it even better!

 I am thinking of the Parc national des Calanques, or Calanques.
-It is no wonder that Marseille and the Mistral have given rise to so many songs, poems, books and not to mention paintings.
+It is no wonder that Marseille and the Mistral have given rise to so many songs, poems, books, and paintings.
 The Mistral is a wind that, due to the appearance of the surroundings, blows in the area, and it is said that it always blows for three days.
 If it hasn't stopped after three days, it blows for three more.
 And how it can blow!

 Why the Calanques?